Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

-Before stating our main results about the $\mathcal{G}$-regret of the PWM rule, we must formalize how $C_n(k)$ should behave.
-In this section we will present high level assumptions that the penalty $C_n(k)$ must possess, and in Section \ref{ss:PWMpen} we will provide specific examples.
-We make the following assumption on the penalty $C_n(k)$: \begin{assumption} There exist positive constants $c_0$ and $c_1$ such that $C_{n}(k)$ satisfies the following tail inequality for every $n$, $k$, and for every $\epsilon > 0$:\footnotemark[4]
+We are now prepared to state the main results of the paper.
+We require the following high-level condition on the penalty $C_n(k)$: \begin{assumption} There exist positive constants $c_0$ and $c_1$ such that $C_{n}(k)$ satisfies the following tail inequality for every $n$, $k$, and for every $\epsilon > 0$:

 \end{assumption}